 Oklahomans have always had a pioneering spirit.
-They staked their claims to a land rich with promise and potential and built the foundation of our great state from the ground up.
-Their ability to innovate and push boundaries continues to be reflected in modern Oklahomans, as small communities are connected to the rest of the world through an advanced technology network that creates truly unlimited potential for the state.
-OneNet’s precedent of staying on the leading edge of technology also reflects these pioneering qualities and shows as much potential for growth and development as the first Oklahomans.
+Their ability to innovate and push boundaries continues to be reflected in modern Oklahomans, as small communities are connected to the rest of the world through an advanced technology network that creates unlimited potential for the state.
+OneNet’s precedent of staying on the leading edge of technology also reflects pioneering qualities and demonstrates immense potential for growth and development.

 In 1992, OneNet was created with $14 million from a $350 million statewide capital bond issue approved by voters.
-Robinson was instrumental in securing this funding for the state fiber optic network.
-A business plan was developed and approved that established OneNet as a division of the Oklahoma State Regents for Higher Education (OSRHE), and OneNet became fully operational in 1996.
-That same year, Governor Frank Keating hosted the first live public demonstration of OneNet at the headquarters of Chickasaw Telecom, Inc. in Oklahoma City.
+OneNet was developed as a division of the Oklahoma State Regents for Higher Education (OSRHE) and became fully operational in 1996.

 Over the next two years, OneNet continued to grow and innovate.
 In October 1997, Latimer County General Hospital became the first Oklahoma hospital to digitally send X-ray or CT scan films to another location through OneNet.
-In addition, as of the fall of 1998, OneNet was transmitting about 1000 videoconferences every week.
+In addition, in the fall of 1998, OneNet was transmitting about 1,000 videoconferences every week.

 In 1999, OneNet began providing Internet2 connectivity for the major research universities in Oklahoma.
-Internet2 is an advanced networking consortium led by the research and education community.
-Through OneNet, the Internet2 network became available in May 2002 to all institutions of higher education, as well as career techs, K-12 and libraries in a new technical category, Sponsored Education Group Participant (SEGP).
+Internet2 is an advanced, national networking consortium led by the research and education community.
+Through OneNet, the Internet2 network became available in May 2002 to all institutions of higher education, as well as career technology centers, K-12 schools and libraries.

-Just one year later, in keeping with both the trend of development and the spirit of the Sooner state, OneNet jumped ahead of the scheduled launch and was the first in the nation to connect to Internet2’s 100GB optical upstream network.
+Just one year later, in keeping with both the trend of development and the spirit of innovation, OneNet jumped ahead of the scheduled launch and was the first in the nation to connect to Internet2’s 100Gbps optical upstream network.
 Internet2 is currently the operator of the nation’s fastest, coast-to-coast research and education network.
 This new faster connection enables OneNet to offer high-capacity broadband services that expand the computing capabilities of our state’s educators and researchers.

-Epitomizing the resourceful, inventive pioneering spirit of the first Oklahomans, OneNet is constantly revising its long-term goals and moving forward with new projects and ideas.
-On July 31, 2013, the Oklahoma Community Anchor Network (OCAN) will become fully operational.
-OCAN is an optical ring of 1,005 miles of fiber.
-The network’s 10GB connection will reach 35 Oklahoma counties and will also connect 33 community anchor institutions, including state colleges, universities, hospitals and local libraries, to the state’s existing networks.
-OCAN will offer high-speed broadband services to rural and underserved Oklahoma communities and will remove the barriers, creating opportunities for innovation and growth.
+Epitomizing the resourceful, inventive pioneering spirit of Oklahomans, OneNet is constantly revising its long-term goals and moving forward with new projects and ideas.
+On July 31, 2013, the Oklahoma Community Anchor Network (OCAN) became fully operational.
+OCAN is an optical ring of 1,100 miles of fiber.
+The network’s 10Gbps connection reaches 35 Oklahoma counties and connects state colleges, universities, hospitals and local libraries, to the state’s existing networks.
+OCAN offers high-speed broadband services to rural and underserved Oklahoma communities and removes the barriers, creating opportunities for innovation and growth.

-Another ambitious project beginning to move forward is the development of OneNet’s own 100GB network from OSU-Tulsa to OSU-Stillwater to OneNet’s Oklahoma City hub site to OU.
-This build-out will be 100,000 times faster than before and will be crucial in enabling OU and OSU to expand their research efforts and partner with other researchers around the country.
+OneNet completed another ambitious project in 2015 with the deployment of its own 100Gbps network.
+This build-out is designed as a ring that connects Oklahoma’s higher education research institutions.
+The ring connects Oklahoma State University’s campuses in Stillwater and Tulsa and the University of Oklahoma’s Norman campus to OneNet’s Oklahoma City hub site.
+This high-speed network is 100,000 times faster than before and will be crucial in enabling OU and OSU to expand their research efforts and partner with other researchers across the country and around the globe.

-Just like the Sooners during the Oklahoma Land Run of 1889, OneNet is hopeful and optimistic about the future.
+OneNet’s impact is reflected in communities across Oklahoma, OneNet remains hopeful and optimistic about the future.
 Since the beginning, the organization has held true to its mission: to advance technology across Oklahoma.
-OneNet’s far-reaching vision is to be the leading Internet and network service provider for the state of Oklahoma.
+OneNet’s far-reaching vision is to provide the most advanced research network possible for the state of Oklahoma.
 Through pioneering the latest technology and advancements, OneNet will tailor every project toward fulfilling that vision.
 The spirit of innovation will continue to motivate all of OneNet’s planning and strategies and to reverberate throughout the organization.